yiyangnju/multithreading-crawler-frame/README.md

 # further improvements

-There are still some further improvements can be made in the future.
+There are some further improvements can be made in the future.

 First, I can add more measures to handle some more complicated anti-crawler mechanisms.